 Be careful with supplements.

 Many vitamin, mineral, herbal, and other supplements should be avoided during cancer treatment.
 They are also not recommended for cancer prevention, as they do not give the same cancer protection benefits as eating whole foods.
 If you can't eat a well-balanced diet you may want to take a one-a-day multiple vitamin and mineral supplement.
-For more information about dietary supplements see Healthy Eating Guidelines for After a Cancer Diagnosis: Dietary Supplements and speak with your doctor or a Dietitian.
+For more information about dietary supplements see Healthy Eating Guidelines for After a Cancer Diagnosis and speak with your doctor or a Dietitian.

 Achieve and maintain a healthy body weight.